Adore2113/MarsHSim/docs/dev_log.md

     ♡ continue working on water_system.py:
         - add new results to print function
         - add condensate
-        - change oga to use water usage from water_system file, and remove its own storage variable
+        - change oga to use water usage from water_system file and remove its own storage variable
         - don't forget about the CHX

 ##      04/23/2026
-    ♡ adding condensate/CHX to water_system and engine, and made OGA use potable water
+    ♡ adding condensate/CHX to water_system and engine and made OGA use potable water

     ♡ added new results to print function